 2. Soak Them In Vinegar

 Just because you can’t wash the item doesn’t mean that you can’t soak it.
-As it turns out, vinegar is great for getting rid of bacteria and odors—it’s just the thing that you need for dirty workout clothes!
+As it turns out, vinegar is great for getting rid of odors—it’s just the thing that you need for dirty workout clothes!
 The best part?
 It’s cheap and readily accessible.
 Heck, you could even bring some to work!
 That way, you’ll be able to soak your clothes, even if you’re heading back to the office after going to the gym.

 It’s easy to use too.
 Simply fill the sink (you can also use a tub or a container) with cold water and add in one cup of white vinegar.
 Agitate the liquid to mix, and plunk your clothes in.
 Make sure that all of the fabric is in the solution.
 Wait 15-20 minutes (that will allow the vinegar to penetrate into the fibers) before rinsing it clean with water.
 From there, all you have to do is hang it up somewhere to dry.